honeycream0903/crypto-indicator-analysis/README.md

 - unzip

 ### Required packages can be installed within the Colab notebook.
-!pip install pandas_ta
+<pre>!pip install pandas_ta
-!pip install xgboost
+!pip install xgboost</pre>

 ### 📥 Data Download and Extraction-Download and unzip compressed files containing minute-level and daily cryptocurrency prices.
-!gdown --id 1mDQP9sIAdG4813ehJ9P0Ortad8gJEU_h
+<pre>!gdown --id 1mDQP9sIAdG4813ehJ9P0Ortad8gJEU_h
 !unzip '/content/Crypto_1min.zip'
 !gdown --id 1_x08rXnQuvRzdCWVoD2Qftt6RmihaeSJ
-!unzip '/content/Cryptos_1day.zip'
+!unzip '/content/Cryptos_1day.zip'</pre>

 #### 📌 All data files are in .csv format and include historical price information for various cryptocurrencies such as BTC.csv, ETH.csv, and ADA.csv.

-## The results present the top 10 most predictive technical indicators and their corresponding scores for each cryptocurrency.
+# The results present the top 10 most predictive technical indicators and their corresponding scores for each cryptocurrency.

-# The visualization below illustrates the results using BTC as an example.
+## The visualization below illustrates the results using BTC as an example.
-圖示以 BTC 為例

 ![outputＢＴＣ](https://github.com/user-attachments/assets/2ac7e467-212c-45a5-bf3d-b51bdd3a39ec)

 # ADA: iterations = 100